Minimizing Uniformly Convex Functions by Cubic Regularization of Newton Method: Introduction

-Section \ref{SectionUniformConvexity} contains all necessary definitions and main properties of the classes of uniformly convex functions and twice-differentiable functions with H\"older continuous Hessian.
+The rest of the paper is organized as follows.
+Sect. \ref{SectionUniformConvexity} contains all necessary definitions and main properties of the classes of uniformly convex functions and twice-differentiable functions with H\"older continuous Hessian.
 We introduce the notion of the \textit{condition number} $\gammafnu$ of a certain degree $\nu \in [0, 1]$ and present some basic examples.

-In Section \ref{SectionRegularizedNewton} we describe a general regularized Newton scheme and show the linear rate of convergence for this method on the class of uniformly convex functions with a known degree $\nu \in [0, 1]$ of nondegeneracy.
-Then we introduce the adaptive cubically regularized Newton method and collect useful inequalities and properties, which are related to this algorithm.
+In Sect. \ref{SectionRegularizedNewton}, we describe a general regularized Newton scheme and show the linear rate of convergence for this method on the class of uniformly convex functions with a known degree $\nu \in [0, 1]$ of nondegeneracy.
+Then, we introduce the adaptive cubically regularized Newton method and collect useful inequalities and properties, which are related to this algorithm.

-In Section \ref{SectionHolderHessianComplexity} we study global iteration complexity of the cubically regularized Newton method on the classes of uniformly convex functions with H\"older continuous Hessian.
+In Sect. \ref{SectionHolderHessianComplexity}, we study global iteration complexity of the cubically regularized Newton method on the classes of uniformly convex functions with H\"older continuous Hessian.
 We show that for nondegeneracy of \textit{any} degree $\nu \in [0, 1]$, which is formalized by the condition $\gammafnu > 0$, the algorithm automatically achieves the linear rate of convergence with the value $\gammafnu$ being the main complexity factor.

-Finally, in the last Section \ref{SectionDiscussion} we compare our complexity bounds with the known bounds for other methods and discuss the results.
-In particular, we justify an intuitively plausible (but quite a delayed) result that the global complexity of the Newton method is always better than that of the Gradient Method on the class of strongly convex functions with uniformly bounded second derivative.
+Finally, in Sect. \ref{SectionDiscussion} we compare our complexity bounds with the known bounds for other methods and discuss the results.
+In particular, we justify an intuitively plausible (but quite a delayed) result that the global complexity of the cubically regularized Newton method is always better than that of the gradient method on the class of strongly convex functions with uniformly bounded second derivative.